Soumyabrata/Soumyabrata.github.io/theia.md

       <img class="people-pic" src="{{ "/images/theia/MH.png" | prepend:site.baseurl }}">
     </a>
     <div class="people-name">
-	  <b>Murhaf HOSSARI</b> is an AI Architect in ADAPT Centre, Trinity College Dublin.
+	  <b>Murhaf HOSSARI</b> is a Research Scientist at Nokia Bell Labs, based at Sunnyvale, California, United States.
 His main interests and expertise are in Natural Language Processing, Machine Learning and Deep Learning.
-Prior to ADAPT Centre, Murhaf worked in Apple Inc. for 5 years.
+Prior to Nokia Bell Labs, Murhaf worked in ADAPT Centre for 3 years and Apple Inc. for 5 years.
 He won the 2018 DatSci award for Best Contribution to Data Science from Academic Research Body.
     </div>
  </div>